Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

-NoTears presented by \shortciteA{NoTears_Linear} is the first linear gradient-based structure learning approach, which applies continuous relaxation to the acyclicity constraint for the discovery of linear \ac{ANM}s.
-The constrainted optimization problem is expressed mathematically in the following way:\\
+NoTears is the first linear gradient-based structure learning approach, which applies continuous relaxation to the acyclicity constraint for the discovery of linear \ac{ANM}s \citep{NoTears_Linear}.
+The constrained optimization problem is expressed mathematically in the following way:\\

 where $\ell(W,X)= \frac{1}{n}\|X \minus X\cdot W\|^{2}_{F}$ is the least squares error, and $h(W)$ is the acyclicity constraint.
-The optimization problem is solved with the augumented Lagrangian method, which adds a quadratic penalty term of the acyclicity constraint to $F(X,W)$ in addition to the term associated with the Lagrangian multiplier.
-The score function applies $l_1$-regularization to the estimated weighted adjacency in order to produce sparse \ac{DAG}s.
+The optimization problem is solved with the augmented Lagrangian method, which adds a quadratic penalty term of the acyclicity constraint to $F(X,W)$ in addition to the term associated with the Lagrangian multiplier.
+The score function applies $l_1$-regularization to the estimated weighted adjacency to produce sparse \ac{DAG}s.
 Thus, the incorporation of $l_1$-regularization in the objective function accounts for the structure complexity of the estimated graphs.
 Furthermore, the minimization of the trace of the matrix exponential encourages the elimination of cycles in the estimated graphs:\\